Yasmani Grandal Player Props: White Sox vs. Orioles

-The Chicago White Sox, including Yasmani Grandal (hitting .265 in his past 10 games, with three doubles, three walks and four RBI), take on starting pitcher Kyle Gibson and the Baltimore Orioles at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+On Sunday, Yasmani Grandal (.257 batting average in his past 10 games, with four doubles, two walks and five RBI) and the Chicago White Sox play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Orioles.
+In his last appearance, he collected two extra-base hits (3-for-5 with two doubles and an RBI) against the Orioles.

 Yasmani Grandal Game Info & Props vs. the Orioles